 Voter Education Toolkit

-The Department of State (DOS) is working to promote public confidence in elections and educate voters about some the elections in 2022.
-To this end, the Ready to Vote initiative aims to inform voters about key information, including:
+The Department of State (DOS) is working to promote public confidence in elections and educate voters about the elections in 2022.
+The Ready to Vote initiative aims to inform voters about key information, including:

 - How the passage of election reforms in PA will impact elections this year and beyond.